- Getting Involved

-Answer – It will vary with each major/discipline.
+It will vary by major/discipline.
 In the sciences, it could be a laboratory research project.
 In the liberal arts, it might be a creative effort in music, visual, or performance arts.
 In engineering, it might be the design of a novel device for automating a process.
-In any case, the project must ultimately be overseen by an OSU faculty mentor.
+In any case, the project must be overseen and approved by an OSU faculty mentor.

 Graduate students and post-doctoral scholars are not eligible to serve as the OSU faculty mentor but may mentor undergraduates seeking the “Research Fellow” or “Arts Fellow” along with the OSU faculty mentors.

-Answer – Various options satisfy this requirement.
-These include a presentation at the Celebrating Undergraduate Excellence (CUE) poster session at OSU in spring term (http://oregonstate.edu/ua/events/cue) or at the Undergraduate Summer Research Symposium (http://undergraduate.oregonstate.edu/research/presentation-opportunities/undergraduate-summer-research-symposium), symposia or conferences organized by OSU Colleges or Departments/Schools or regional, national or international conferences.
-Other options for communicating your work include publishing your work in a professional journal, doing a public performance (recital, for example), or a thesis defense.
+Various options satisfy this requirement.
+These include a presentation at the Celebrating Undergraduate Excellence (CUE) poster session at OSU in spring term (http://oregonstate.edu/ua/events/cue) or at the OSU Undergraduate Summer Research Symposium (http://undergraduate.oregonstate.edu/research/presentation-opportunities/undergraduate-summer-research-symposium).
+It can also include symposia or conferences organized by OSU Colleges or Departments/Schools or regional, national or international conferences.
+Other options for communicating your work include publishing your work in a professional journal, doing a public performance (e.g. a recital), or a thesis defense.